mrossini-ethz/parseq/README.md

 The features of Esrap are are mostly included in parseq and complemented with additional, orthogonal features.
 Any resemblance to [esrap-liquid](https://github.com/mabragor/esrap-liquid) is merely coincidental.

-The package is still under development which means that some features are not yet implemented, that there may be bugs and that the interface and behaviour may change in the future.
+The package is still under development.
+This means that some features are not yet implemented and that the interface and behaviour may change in the future.
 See the warnings below.

 ### Features